 This study highlights the value of our companion to the encyclopedia as a resource for cancer research.
 First, we show that, by integrating many different types of assays on a large scale, we can achieve a very accurate annotation of ENCODE top-tier cell lines and relate them to cancer to build up extensive regulatory networks.
+We did notice that the representative tumor and normal cell types used here are very rough.
+However, cancer is such a heterogeneous disease that even the tumor cells from one patient usually shows distinct molecular, morphological, and genetic profiles \cite{24048065}.
+It is difficult to obtain a "perfect" match even from data of real tumor and normal tissues.
 Then we show how comparisons within this resource itself can illuminate potential regulatory changes in cancer (e.g. key rewiring TFs).
 Next, we show how the resource can be generalized into a pan-cancer regulatory network and BMR framework to help interpret patient data from cancer cohorts, both gene expression and mutation data.
 Finally, we show how we can leverage the companion resource to provide a prioritization scheme to pinpoint key regulatory elements and SNVs for small-scale follow-up.
 This study underscores the value of large-scale data integration, and we note that expanding this approach (either by integrating additional data types and/or using tumor mutation and expression data on a larger scale) is straightforward.
 We also anticipate that an additional step would be to carry out many of the ENCODE assays on specific tissues and tumor samples.
 Though volume of material needed for such analyses may present challenges, we show that such a framework is technically feasible and provides further opportunities for the future.